-- "Yes" votes are the total of high and moderate votes. - CNR measures move forward to public and NQF-member comment and the Committee will revote during the post-comment web meeting. - Measures which are not recommended will also move on to public and NQF-member comment, but the Committee will not revote on the measures during the post comment meeting unless the Committee decides to reconsider them based on submitted comments or a formal reconsideration request from the developer.
+- "Yes" votes are the total of high and moderate votes based on the number of active and voting-eligible Standing Committee members who participate in the voting activity. - CNR measures move forward to public and NQF member comment and the Committee will revote during the post-comment web meeting. - Measures which are not recommended will also move on to public and NQFmember comment, but the Committee will not revote on the measures during the post-comment meeting unless the Committee decides to reconsider them based on submitted comments or a formal reconsideration request from the developer.